SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 >
 > - **≤11:** 2 corruption damage
 > - **12-16:** 4 corruption damage
-> - **17+:** 5 corruption damage; one ally in the area can end one effect on them that can be ended by a saving throw, and can give that effect to one targe
+> - **17+:** 5 corruption damage; one ally in the area can end one effect on them that can be ended by a saving throw, and can give that effect to one target
 >
 > **Effect:** The tormentite regains 2 Stamina for each creature targeted by this ability.